David Franklin CV

 My current work in development looks at the intersection of landscape and the use of images and visual language in constructing our conception of our environment.
-In exploring these themes I am looking at, among other things, Romanesque art; the influence of technology on visual art and the spread of images; astrobiology and the expansion of the human environment; animation techniques and aesthetics; the history of plagues; Japanese post-war art; and the philosophy of Chinese painting.
+In exploring these themes I am looking at, among other things, Romanesque art; the influence of technology on visual art; astrobiology and the expansion of the human environment; animation techniques and aesthetics; the history of plagues; Japanese post-war art; and the philosophy of Chinese painting.

 My recent publication, Empire of Rats, combines text and photos to explore the phenomenon of modern ruins in Japan and Spain and their connections to commercialism, nationalism, and cultural memory.
 It has been included in the archives of the Museum of Modern Art (MOMA) in New York and the Museum of Contemporary Art Barcelona (MACBA).

 My current project, Out of Earth and Sky, is being developed in Japan and focuses on landscape and the processes of butoh performers as they create new work.

 Throughout 2017 and 2018 I have been conducting an artistic research residency at the National Art Museum of Catalonia, in Barcelona.